Automattic/jetpack/projects/packages/sync/README.md

 The `Actions::do_only_first_initial_sync` method can be used to start an initial full sync when a site has not already had a full sync started.
 This is useful for situations in which a plugin needs to start an initial full sync only if no other plugin has already started one.

+## Sync Data Settings

+Consumer plugins can customize the data that is synced to WPCOM.
+See [`docs/sync-data-settings.md`](docs/sync-data-settings.md) for more details.

 ## Examples